wp-plugins/jquery-collapse-o-matic/readme.txt

 2. Holy Crap!
 That other text just showed up like magic!
 Thank you Collapse-O-Matic!

 == Changelog ==

+= 1.4.9 =
+* Replaced on() event handler back to click due to the WordPress world not quite ready for on().
+People are still using jQuery 1.6.4 - can you believe that?!
+= 1.4.8 =
+* Click events now use jQuery's on() event handler for content that arrived dynamically via AJAX NOTE: plugin now requires jQuery version 1.7 or newer
+* added notitle attribute if no title should be displayed
+* added startwrap and enwrap attributes for wrapping titles
+* fixed bug when using nested close links and highlander grouping
+* added expandanchor to expand items from anchor links on the same page
+* added colomat-expand-only class to prevent collapse from trigger text
+* added scrollonclose attribute and scroll-to-trigger class to trigger auto-scroll to specific value on close.

+= 1.4.7 =
+Fixed auto-expand of urls with id-anchors

+= 1.4.6 =
+* fixed JS error in 1.4.5 - GRRR

+= 1.4.5 =
+* Added SlideFade/SlideToggle option
+* Visited trigers now have colomat-visited class

 = 1.4.4 =
 * Minified javascript for faster page loads